Gali Baharav-Miara: Biography

-She was born to Shulamit (nee Davidovich), a painter, and to Emanuel Baharav, who served in the Palmach and fought in the 1947–1949 Palestine war.
-She holds a bachelor's degree (1984, with honors) and a master's degree (1990) in law from Tel Aviv University, where she served as a teaching assistant and adjunct professor.
+She was born to Shulamit Baharav (née Davidovich), a painter, and to Emanuel Baharav, who served in the Palmach and fought in the War of Independence.
+She holds both a bachelor's degree (1984, with honors) and a master's degree (1990) in law from Tel Aviv University, where she served as a teaching assistant and adjunct professor.

 In 1985, she joined the Tel Aviv District Attorney's Office, where she served for about thirty years in a variety of positions, mainly in the fields of civil and administrative law.
 In 2002, she was appointed director of the administrative department of the District Attorney's Office, and between 2007 and 2015 she served as Tel Aviv District Attorney for Civil Affairs.
-In tort cases filed by Palestinians living in the Occupied Territories against the state, she has led a policy of opposition to the lawsuits.
-In 2014, she was one of candidates for the position of Director General of the Ministry of Justice, but eventually was not chosen for the position.
+In tort cases filed by Palestinians living in the West Bank against the State of Israel, she has led a policy of opposition to the lawsuits.
+In 2014, she was among the candidates for the position of Director General of the Ministry of Justice, but eventually was not chosen for the position.

+She was chosen as one of the 50 most influential women by Globes for 2022 and 2023.

 After retiring from the State Attorney's Office

 After retiring from the State Attorney's Office, she joined the law firm Tadmor & Co. as a consultant.

 Since 2015, she has been a member of the Civil Service Commission's search committee, giving her opinion to the government on senior appointments whose appointments require government approval.
 She also served as a member of the Advisory Committee for the Administrative Courts Law and the Advisory Committee on Civil Procedure, chaired the Committee for the Examination of Appointments in Municipal Corporations in the Ministry of the Interior, chaired the Public Committee for the Examination of Private Investigations, and a member of the Administrative Courts Council.

-In 2018, at the request of the State Attorney's Office, she wrote an opinion defending Benny Gantz and Amir Eshel from a tort lawsuit filed in a Dutch court by a Palestinian whose family members were killed in 2014 Gaza War.
+In 2018, at the request of the State Attorney's Office, she wrote an opinion defending Benny Gantz and Amir Eshel from a tort lawsuit filed in a Dutch court by a Palestinian whose family members were killed in the 2014 Gaza War.
 Her opinion was accepted and the claim was dismissed.
 In May 2019, along with former senior members of the State Attorney's Office and the office of the Attorney General of Israel, she signed a statement against initiatives to grant the Knesset an override of the Supreme Court and the extension of the Immunity Law.